pivotal/docs-tas-adapter/install.md

          PEM-ENCODED-CERTIFICATE-CONTENTS
    ```

-   Where:

-   - `PEM-ENCODED-CERTIFICATE-CONTENTS` is a PEM-encoded multiline string containing the certificate authority (CA) certificate.
+   Where `PEM-ENCODED-CERTIFICATE-CONTENTS` is a PEM-encoded multiline string containing the certificate authority (CA) certificate.
-     - The value must be inserted into your values file as a YAML multiline string with a block scalar literal.
+   The value must be inserted into your values file as a YAML multiline string with a block scalar literal.

 ### <a id="legacy-app-registry-settings"></a>(Optional) Configure a registry using the legacy installation settings

 > **Note** These settings have been deprecated as of Application Service Adapter v1.1 and will be removed in a future version.

-To configure Application Service Adapter using the legacy installation settings, include the following values in your `tas-adapter-values.yml` file:
+To configure Application Service Adapter using the legacy installation settings:

+1. Include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    app_registry: